SpoonX/aurelia-form/src/frameworks/README.md

 You might want to do something with your form.
 Buttons are ideal for doing something when they are pressed.

-This is how you define a button.
+This is how you define buttons

 ```js
     let actionsElement = {